wei2912/wei2912/README.md

 Hello!
 I'm Wei En, an undergraduate at the National University of Singapore studying Computer Science and Mathematics.
-Currently interested in learning theory and its applications towards practical machine learning methods, as well as other areas of theoretical computer science!
+I'm currently interested in statistical learning theory and its applications towards robust and efficient machine learning methods, as well as integrating other areas of theoretical computer science into machine learning.

+Outside of research, I take an avid interest in open source software engineering and am also passionate in education initiatives targeted at improving access to opportunities for the less privileged.
+In my free time, I like to brew a fresh cup of coffee/tea, listen to music, and occasionally indulge in other recreational activities!